Stanwell Park, New South Wales: Attractions

 Symbio Wildlife Park is located on Lawrence Hargrave Drive, near the intersection with the Old Princes Highway, at Stanwell Tops.
 There are over 1000 native, exotic and farmyard animals in all.
 It has appeared in a Delta Goodrem music video and several television documentaries and is scheduled to appear in the upcoming film Mask 2.
 The gardens includes a café, souvenir shop, and free swimming pools and gas barbecues.

 Just east of the Symbio Wildlife Gardens, on Lawrence Hargrave Drive, is a turnoff that leads to Sri Venkateswara Hindu Temple.
 Australia's first Hindu Temple opened on 30 June 1985.
 It is located in Temple Street on a 2.6 hectare site.
 This site was chosen because it fitted the Hindu requirements of a peaceful spot, close to water, elevated, in the bush and on virgin soil.
 Indian architect Janakiramana Sthapati designed the temple, his family have been temple architects since the sixth century.

-At Bald Hill is Intabane Mansion, a prominent feature visible from the valley below with a 'witches hat roof', used as an army lookout during World War II.
+At Bald Hill is Interbane Mansion, a prominent feature visible from the valley below with a 'witches hat roof', used as an army lookout during World War II.
 It was originally built in 1917 for the sum of 3000 pounds and became a guest house between the wars.

 Another attraction is Kelly's Falls, which includes a viewing platform.

 Walking tracks include the Stanwell Tops lookout track which runs from Stanwell Park train station up the hillside to the Peace Garden, where there are historic Aboriginal carvings on the trees, and to the Stanwell Tops Lookout.
 Another track, the Wodi Wodi, Bullock, or Mount Mitchell Track, leads from the former track down to Stanwell Creek, around the viaduct and up Mount Mitchell, then down to the railway and a carpark on Lawrence Hargrave Drive.
 On the Wodi Wodi track, an aboriginal drawing of a whale can be seen, as well as several middens.
 Access to Bald Hill from Stanwell Park is available from a track on Chellow Dene Avenue, leading to the top of the hill.